-Vueling Quayside Seaside: Created in 2011, this pop-up beach has quickly become a key element of summer in the city.
+Thomas Cook Airlines Quayside Seaside: Created in 2011, this pop-up beach has quickly become a key element of summer in the city.
 The man-made beach equipped with sand, deck chairs, beach huts and more is hugely popular with visitors to Newcastle, families, and Quayside workers.
-2016 also welcomed the addition of internationally renowned and award winning restaurant Riley’s Fish Shack.
+2017 also welcomed the addition of Barrio Comida.

 Northern Pride – NE1 is a continued supporter of Northern Pride, sponsoring the event in 2015 and 2016, and are thrilled to be a part of the largest free Pride event in the UK.
 2016’s event saw 73,000 people take part, generating an economic value to the city of £10.4m.